 - Work with an editor and seek opportunities to publish your work.
 This will make your samples better, you will improve your writing skills, and getting a letter from an editor who has worked with you is a big bonus.

-- Attend/host extracurricular science communication or journalism workshops and conferences, such as AAAS’s Communicating Science Seminar, ComSciCon, etc.
+- Attend/host extracurricular science communication or journalism workshops and conferences, such as AAAS’s Communicating Science Workshops, ComSciCon, etc.

 - Take any opportunity you can to write, edit, and communicate science.
 Any experience no matter how small can teach you new things, make you a better communicator, and demonstrate to reviewers that you’re passionate and committed.